Phylogenetics-Brown-BIOL1425/phylogeneticbiology/analyses/siphonophore_combined/README.md

 After you have created the concatenated nexus file, export the data in phylip format.
 In the Mesquite File menu, select Export..., then select phylip.
 Set the taxon names length to 50 and and line ending to Unix.
+Call the file combined.phy.

 ## Configuring RAxML for multiple partitions